On Shimura's isomorphism and $(\Gamma, G)$-bundles on the upper-half plane: Deformation theory of -principal bundles on

-Therefore, the conjugacy classes of such group elements are preserved under deformations.
+Finally, as in the proof of lemma \ref{lemma:fundamental}, the regularity of $f^{\epsilon\nu}$ at the cusps and elliptic fixed points implies that the conjugacy classes of such group elements are preserved under deformations.
 This concludes the proof. \end{proof}

-\begin{remark} Observe that the collection of solutions $\{f^{\epsilon\nu}\}$ in lemma \ref{lemma:fundamental} is a torsor for $PU$, and is thus an invariant of the classes $\{\rho\}$, $\{\rho^{\epsilon\nu}\}$.
+\begin{remark} Observe that the collection of solutions $\{f^{\epsilon\nu}\}$ in lemma \ref{lemma:fundamental2} is a torsor for $PU$, and is thus an invariant of the classes $\{\rho\}$, $\{\rho^{\epsilon\nu}\}$.
 Such solutions define a map of $(\Ga,G)$-bundles, and by pull-back, allow to express the Cauchy-Riemann operator of $P_{\rho^{\epsilon\nu}}$ over $P_{\rho}$ as

 This is our set of complex coordinates in $\cN^{s}$, analogous to Bers' coordinates on Teichm\"uller spaces.
 It can be verified \cite{TZ07} that such coordinates transform holomorphically, and thus turn $\cN^{s}$ into a complex manifold.
-Its complex dimension, which depends on the fixed set of weights $\mathbf{t}=\{t_{i}\}_{i=1}^{m+n}$, is equal to $(g-1)\dim U +\sum_{i=1}^{m+n}\dim_{\CC}\cF^{i}$. \end{remark}
+Its complex dimension, which depends on the fixed set of group elements $\mathbf{g}=\{g_{i}\}_{i=1}^{m+n}$, is equal to $(g-1)\dim U +\sum_{i=1}^{m+n}\dim_{\CC}\cF^{i}$. \end{remark}

 \begin{corollary} Complex coordinates, analogous to the Bers' coordinates on Teichm\"uller spaces, can be introduced in $\cN^{s}$.
-Given $f^{\epsilon\nu}$ as in lemma \ref{lemma:fundamental}, the holomorphic structure corresponding to $\rho^{\epsilon\nu}$ is realized in the $\Ga$-vector bundle over $\HH$ associated to the sheaf $\mathbf{E}_{\Ad\rho}$, by means of the $\bar{\partial}$-operator $\left(\Ad f^{\epsilon\nu}\right)^{-1}\circ \bar{\partial}\circ \Ad f^{\epsilon\nu}$. \end{corollary}
+Given $f^{\epsilon\nu}$ as in lemma \ref{lemma:fundamental2}, the holomorphic structure corresponding to $\rho^{\epsilon\nu}$ is realized in the $\Ga$-vector bundle over $\HH$ associated to the sheaf $\mathbf{E}_{\Ad\rho}$, by means of the $\bar{\partial}$-operator $\left(\Ad f^{\epsilon\nu}\right)^{-1}\circ \bar{\partial}\circ \Ad f^{\epsilon\nu}$. \end{corollary}

 \begin{lemma} Let $\nu\in\overline{\mathfrak{S}_{2}(\Ga,\Ad\rho)}$ and $\epsilon\in\CC$ sufficiently small.
 Then